Skillabill/Movies4U/README.md

 **User requirements gathering** - First part of the requirements gathering phase of this project included interviewing a movie critic to find out what they would like to see as key features on a movie review application.
-Second part of the requirements gathering phase included researching what a typical user would like to see as key functionalities in searching movie reviews on a application.
+Second part of the requirements gathering phase included researching what a typical user would like to see as key functionalities in searching movie reviews on an application.

 **Functional Specification** - Having gathered the user requirements a functional specification was developed.
 This functional specification included key features such as
 * Input template
 * Data entry form
-* Re-use of previously entered data(Director - other movies)
 * One Click feature for movie ratings (1-5 stars)
-* Confirmation alert for movie review entry
 * Search functionality for finding movie
 * Actor / Director info
 * One URL which allows you to submit or search a review